Tooth Eruption – Center, TX

 The Basics of Primary Teeth & Permanent Teeth

 One of the most common questions we hear from parents is, “When will my baby’s teeth start to come in?”
 We love reviewing this process with parents and having the opportunity to work with kids from the eruption of their very first tooth to the very last.
-Contact the Family Dental Center to find out more about tooth eruption or schedule an appointment.
+Contact the Family Dental Center of East Texas to find out more about tooth eruption or schedule an appointment.

 - Kid-Friendly Dentists With Decades of Experience